Welcome to the Admissions Department at Lake Technical College!

 Applicants must be at least 16 years of age and should be academically, physically, and emotionally capable of meeting the essential tasks of the chosen program.
-Part-time enrollment is available in most programs on a space-available basis.
+Part-time enrollment is available in some programs on a space-available basis.
 Completion of a high school diploma or GED may be required for some programs.
-As identified in the Master Plan of Instruction, some programs may specify additional admission requirements.
+As identified in the Master Plan of Instruction, several programs specify additional admission requirements.

 Lake Tech accepts high school diplomas from recognized institutions within the United States education system that hold accreditation from a regional, national, or specialized accreditation body.
 Students, who complete secondary education in a home school setting, are required to submit the Home School Affidavit form which can be obtained in the Admissions Office.
 Lake Tech also accepts a State of Florida High School Diploma or a General Education Development (GED) credential diploma.
 The diploma must be recognized by GED Testing in Washington, D.C.
 Supporting documentation may be required as to diploma type and the institution’s accreditation.
 The student is responsible for providing this information.